AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Disable authentication
 If the nodes are trusted, behind a firewall, authentication can be disabled.
 If authentication is enabled, there are different layers that can be leveraged: passwords, signature of messages, and certificates.
-Details are available in the <a href="../../06-%20Networking%20%26%20Security/07-%20Security/01-%20Built-in%20Authentication/01-%20Authentication.md#users-authentication" target="_blank">Users Authentication</a> section.
+Details are available in the [Users Authentication](../../06-%20Networking%20%26%20Security/07-%20Security/01-%20Built-in%20Authentication/01-%20Authentication.md#users-authentication) section.

 <pre>
 set authentication off